 The notice of claim is the key to the whole lawsuit.
 This document tells:

 The notice of claim is a special form with several copies attached and they are not all the same.
+Effective August 16, 2021, you will also need to complete an address for service form to tell the court and the other party how you want to receive your notice and where to serve the documents.
 If you use the form provided by the court, you will be sure to have the copies you need.
 If you are accessing the form from the website, please ensure you complete and print all pages.

 Let's look at an actual notice of claim and go through it step by step.